waynodiablo/Oystercard/1_the_basics.md

 The script will be invoked from the command-line and it will only use pure Ruby, that is, there will be no external libraries to use.
 It will have text-based interface that will not look particularly exciting but it's really important to understand how to build basic things before trying to create sophisticated websites.

+## Version 0: Setting up your environment

+First, open the terminal and navigate to your project directory (version control).
+Then create a new directory called "student-directory", change into it and initialise it as an empty git repo.
+In the example below my project directory is called ~/dev.

-## Supporting Materials
+## Knowledge pills
-- The command line
+- :pill: The command line
-- Version Control with Git
+- :pill: Version Control with Git
-- Ruby: variables
+- :pill: Ruby: variables
-- Ruby: introducing irb
+- :pill: Ruby: introducing irb
-- Ruby: creating ruby files
+- :pill: Ruby: creating ruby files
-- Ruby: Strings
+- :pill: Ruby: Strings
-- Ruby: Interacting with the users
+- :pill: Ruby: Interacting with the users
-- Ruby: True, False and nothing
+- :pill: Ruby: True, False and nothing
-- Ruby: Methods
+- :pill: Ruby: Methods
-- Ruby: Arrays
+- :pill: Ruby: Arrays
-- Ruby: Hashes
+- :pill: Ruby: Hashes
-- Ruby: Symbols
+- :pill: Ruby: Symbols
-- Ruby: Control Flow
+- :pill: Ruby: Control Flow
-- Behaviour Driven Development with RSpec
+- :pill: Behaviour Driven Development with RSpec